Complying with Pay-to-Play Rules in an Election Year

 While a single gift to a client or a single political contribution may be within an organization’s accepted thresholds, multiple gifts or contributions over time to that same client or campaign could violate internal policies, or worse, result in a compliance breach.
 In addition, because of the data-entry burden that reporting gifts, gratuities, and contributions create on employees, gaining broad adherence to an organization’s policies is often elusive, potentially placing a firm at compliance, financial, and reputational risk.

-Monitoring to ensure compliant and ethical practices across an employee population is often impossible because a firm has no way to bring critical data related to gifts, gratuities, and contributions given and received into a single view for identifying outliers and negative trends that could result in consequences.
+Monitoring to ensure compliant and ethical practices across an employee population is often tedious or impossible because firms lack visibility to critical data related to gifts, gratuities, and contributions given and received into a single view for identifying outliers and negative trends that could result in consequences.

 How RegEd Helps